ZS-Andisch/Geo/README.md

 ## Configuration

-Declare a global function `getFoxlisGeoConfig` with params like in common config `src/Config/common.php`:
+If you need to configure this plug-in - declare a global function `getFoxlisGeoConfig` with params like in common config `src/Config/common.php`:

 ```php
 function getFoxlisGeoConfig()